Epstein–Barr virus–associated lymphoproliferative diseases: Angioimmunoblastic T cell lymphoma

-The diagnosis of AITL depends on demonstrating T_{FH} cells expressing the appropriated markers, particularly CXCL13; the presence of EBV+ cells supports the diagnosis.
-The malignant T_{FH} cells in AITL have mutations in their TET2, IDH2, and RHOA genes in 30–83% of cases whereas the malignant cells in PTCL, NOS exhibit these mutations in 17%, 0%, and 0% of cases, respectively.
-Mutations in TET2 are the most prevalent (48% to 83% of cases) in AITL and generally occur in advanced-stage disease.
-Further study may add the presence of these mutations, particularly TET2, to AITL's diagnostic criteria.
-The prognosis of ATIL has been poor.
-As rated by the International Prognostic Index (more severe disease with increasing score), 14% of AITL patients presented with an IPI score of 0–1, 59% with a score of 2–3, and 28% with a score of 4–5.
-The five-year overall survival for patients with scores of 0–1 and 4–5 are 56% and 25%, respectively, when treated with a recommended CHOP or a CHOP-like chemotherapy regimen.
-The addition of etoposide or the proteasome inhibitor, bortezomib, to CHOP regimens has modestly increased overall and complete response rates.
-Autologous hematopoietic stem cell transplantation likewise appears to improve the results of CHOP regimens.
-Small studies have found that patients with refractory or relapsed AITL have positive responses to pralatrexate, romidepsin, belinostat, brentuximab vedotin, lenalidomide, alisertib, and mogamulizumab.
-These drugs are being further studied for their usefulness for refractory and relapsed as well as initially untreated AITL.
+The diagnostic criteria for AITL depends chiefly upon T_{FH} cells expressing the appropriate markers (in particular, CXCL13); the presence of EBV+ cells is further supportive of ATIL diagnosis.
+In 30–83% of ATIL cases, malignant T_{FH} cells have mutations in their TET2, IDH2, and RHOA genes, whereas malignant cells in PTCL, NOS exhibit these mutations in 17%, 0%, and 0% of cases, respectively.
+TET2 is the most common genetic loci for mutations in AITL (48% to 83% of cases) and generally occur in advanced-stage disease - future research may support the addition of these mutations (particularly TET2) to the criteria for AITL diagnosis.

+The prognosis for ATIL is historically poor; on an increasing scale of disease severity, 14% of AITL patients present with an International Prognostic Index (IPI) score of 0–1, 59% with a score of 2–3, and 28% with a score of 4–5.
+The five-year overall survival rate of patients receiving CHOP or CHOP-like chemotherapy, and with IPI scores of 0–1 and 4–5 are 56% and 25%, respectively.
+The addition of etoposide or proteasome inhibitor, bortezomib, to CHOP regimes has modestly increased overall and complete response rates, likewise, autologous hematopoietic stem cell transplantation has shown improved results of CHOP.
+Existing small studies have evidenced that patients with refractory or relapsed AITL show positive responses to pralatrexate, romidepsin, belinostat, brentuximab vedotin, lenalidomide, alisertib, and mogamulizumab; these drugs are currently being investigated for their utility in both refractory/relapsed and initially untreated AITL.